tomas-sucena/2023-FEUP-FSI/CTFs/CTF10.md

 We opted to not include the source code for the last two functions, seeing as they do not possess any vulnerabilities.
 In fact, the problem lies in the key generation function.

-The issue is very simple: only the last three bytes of the **key** are being randomized.
+The issue is very simple: only very few bytes of the **key** are being randomized.
 This is because the variable "offset", defined in the first line of the key generation function, is being used to establish how many bytes of the key should be random as seen below:

 ```python
 key = bytearray(b'\x00'*(KEYLEN-offset)) # create a byte array with 0's